Alex-Riviello/KWS_MCU/README.md

 ## Details

 The project was built using Keil.
-It requires a licence to sucessfully compile.
+It requires a license to sucessfully compile.
 The c source code can be found in ./KWS_MCU/Inc and ./KWS_MCU/Src

 Other useful directories: